SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-18-million-us-dead.md

 Now, you might argue that this should be scaled by population: since the US has more people than Japan, _of course_ there are more deaths in the US, right?

 Not really.
-Here's the cumulative deaths _per million_ for the same countries, from the same source at _Our World in Data._  While you might argue it's not _quite_ as awful, 2 brute force facts remain:
+Here are the cumulative deaths _per million_ for the same countries, from the same source at _Our World in Data._  While you might argue it's not _quite_ as awful, 2 brute force facts remain:
 - The US is still the worst case.
 - In comparison to Japan, where masking was never an issue, the US is _more than 10x worse._
-  The ability to follow public health policy is _a survival matter._
+  Having sane public health policy and the ability to follow it is _a survival matter._

 At the beginning of the pandemic, the Weekend Editrix had been contemplating a trip to Japan to visit family.
 Had she taken that trip and gotten stuck in Japan, she'd have been